 Silent Lake Yurts and Cabins

 If sleeping in a tent isn’t your thing, there are 10 Silent Lake cabins and 8 Silent Lake Yurt accommodations.
 These roofed accommodations at Silent Lake are open year-round and are a great way to experience winter in Silent Lake Provincial Park while still staying warm at night.
 We’ve stayed at cabins in Arrowhead Provincial Park and they are a treat.
 Both the cabins and the yurts are wheelchair accessible.

-The Ontario Provincial Park cabins sleep up to 5 people and have a screened in porch, kitchenette, dining table and chairs.
-Outside, the Silent Lake cabins have a bbq, picnic table, firepit and Muskoka chairs for lounging.
+The Ontario Provincial Park cabins sleep up to 5 people and have a screened-in porch, kitchenette, dining table, and chairs.
+Outside, the Silent Lake cabins have a bbq, picnic table, fire pit and Muskoka chairs for lounging.
 The yurts at Silent Lake are another great way to stay in comfort.
 There are 8 Silent lake yurts.
 Each yurt sleeps up to 6 people.
 We did n Ontario Provincial Park yurt stay at MacGregor Point PP and loved it.
 The yurts have most of the same amenities and are more spacious than the cabins.
-But, they lack the indoor kitchenette.
+But, they lack an indoor kitchenette.

 The Best Things To Do At Silent Lake Provincial Park

 As beautiful as the park is, it’s the amazing things to do at Silent Lake Provincial Park that keep bringing people back each year.